DataDog/integrations-core/docs/dev/create_a_tile.md

 A media carousel of images and a video is displayed on each tile, allowing users to better understand the functionality and value of your offering through visual aids.

-To add a video to your tile, do not upload the video in your pull request.
-Instead, send a copy or a download link of your video to <a href="mailto:marketplace@datadoghq.com">marketplace@datadoghq.com</a>.
+To add a video to your tile, send a copy or a download link of your video to <a href="mailto:marketplace@datadoghq.com">marketplace@datadoghq.com</a>.
 The Marketplace team uploads the video and provides a `vimeo_link` that should be added to the `manifest.json` file.

 The video must meet the following requirements: